-The training is a ten day program scheduled over three modules in approximately a six month period.
-It is delivered in a face-to-face format, with two workplace projects completed by participants, in the breaks between Modules 1 and 2 and between Modules 2 and 3.
+The training is a ten (10) day face-to-face program scheduled over three modules in a six month period.

 Due to the holistic nature of the program, it requires a ten (10) day face-to-face commitment and there are no credits for partial completion.
 Only completion of all assessment elements of the program will result in the award of a PSP40616 Certificate IV in Procurement and Contracting.

 Module One – Planning Procurement (3 days)